langscot/sveltekit-api-generator/README.md

 The inspiration for this project came from my codebase increasingly relying on SvelteKit's API endpoints for fetching mostly JSON data.
 Similar to SvelteKit's `PageData` for `load` functions, I wanted "automatic" type safety for my API endpoints.
 In addition, as my codebase grows in size, I wanted to use Swagger UI to explore my API endpoints without manually defining an OpenAPI schema.

+### Why is this a Vite plugin?

+This project is a Vite plugin because it needs to be able to parse your SvelteKit API endpoints.
+Once an OpenAPI schema is generated, a Swagger UI is served - this is made possible by using the `configureServer` hook provided by the Vite Plugin API.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With